 For example, you may want to schedule distributions for years you’ll need to pay college tuition.
 Assuming your child begins college in 2018, you could schedule distributions for 2018, 2019, 2020, and 2021.
 You can also schedule a distribution on your anticipated retirement date.

 If you defer $100,000 compensation each year, and your plan tracks deferred compensation for each year, you may be able to schedule a different distribution amount for each year.
 In this scenario, if your plan allows for installments as a form of payment, you can elect one class year to be paid as a four-year installment payment that begins in 2018.
 The remaining class years, can be paid at separation.

 If your plan allows, payment of deferred compensation can be structured to reduce tax liability.
-Spreading out distributions in series of installments or lump sum payments, you could reduce your income for each applicable year.
+Spreading out distributions in a series of installments or lump sum payments could reduce your income for each applicable year.